 Hunte’s Gardens is a tropical garden in the heart of Barbados (map).
 This lush garden, roughly 3 acres in size, is packed to the brim with towering royal palms, bromeliad, anthurium, ginger plants and a plethora of other colourful tropical plants.
 It’s a beautiful place for a tranquil stroll to enjoy the greenery and listen to the birds.
 The gardens were created by Anthony Hunte in a collapsed cave and were opened to the public in 2007.
 After my visit, I had nothing but admiration and respect for his (and his team’s) dedication and hard work to create this enchanting place.
-The result of his labour of love is awe-inspiring, making a visit to Hunte’s Gardens, one of my top things to do in Barbados!
+The result of his labour of love is awe-inspiring, making a visit to Hunte’s Gardens, one of my recommended things to do in Barbados!

 The gardens used to be part of the Castle Grant sugar plantation.
 In 1990, Anthony bought ten acres of this plantation and transformed the area in and around a collapsed cave into a garden.
 These days, Hunte’s Gardens is arguably one of the easiest places of interest in Barbados to find as there are signs showing the way to the gardens all across the island!

-A stroll around the gardens
+A walk around the gardens

 As I entered the gardens, the first thing I noticed was how vibrant everything looked.
 There were so many interesting things to look at but as I turned a corner, the impressive royal palms stopped me in my tracks.
 Towering high above the gardens, the canopy of palm fronds looked absolutely resplendent!